 - 16 SEO Tips An Ounce of Prevention

-Though it is a constitutional obligation, the non-availability of funds and vested administrative setup have led to universities’ mushrooming, fake campuses, private enterprises, and numerous makeshift centers of education fly-by-air foreign campuses.
-It has proved to be a great financial endeavor with hardly any risk involved because it does not come under VAT or other financial constraints.
-Now, India has more institutions of such type than colleges, an excellent opportunity to rope in knowledge seeking youth and those who desire to fly off to greener pastures.
+Though it is a constitutional obligation, the non-availability of funds and vested administrative setup have led to universities’ mushrooming, fake campuses, private enterprises, and numerous makeshift education centers fly-by-air foreign campuses.
+It has proved to be a great financial endeavor with hardly any risk because it does not come under VAT or other financial constraints.
+Now, India has more institutions of such type than colleges, an excellent opportunity to rope in knowledge-seeking youth and those who desire to fly off to greener pastures.

-When it comes to the formulation of policies about higher education, structuring the system, financial assistance, grants, and salary, the statutory body-University Grants Commission is mentioned as a sacred cow worshiped and butchered in the streets.
+When formulating policies about higher education, structuring the system, financial assistance, grants, and salary, the statutory body-University Grants Commission,n is mentioned as a sacred cow worshiped and butchered in the streets.
 How far the UGC is autonomous is common knowledge.
-It has become a post office, a government organization, disbursing petty grants, sanctioned by the Central Government, among universities or institutions with several tags attached to them depending upon the recipient institutions’ status, state, Central, autonomous, or deemed universities.
+It has become a post office, a government organization, disbursing petty grants sanctioned by the Central Government among universities or institutions with several tags attached to them depending upon the recipient institutions’ status, state, Central, autonomous, or deemed universities.
 There is a perpetual complaint about the non-availability of funds.
-The administration should appreciate that the jumbo cabinet and legislatures’ expenditure could be cut down to feed and educate a few villages.
-The teacher wants to be a ladder upon which students could climb and scale new heights.
+The administration should appreciate that the jumbo cabinet and legislatures’ expenditure could be reduced to feed and educate a few villages.
+The teacher wants to be a ladder upon which students can climb and scale new heights.

 The Central and state governments invoke ESMA to curb agitating people’s voices, but it takes no time to benefit politicians and bureaucrats.
-It is essential to please them to maintain a symbiotic balance and oblige a few of them.
+It is essential to please them to maintain a symbiotic balance and oblige fem.
 The government has failed to take effective steps to curb the industrialization of education.
-Within hours the doles given in Parliament and honorarium were doubled.
+Within hours the doles were given in Parliament and the honorarium was doubled.
 Still, the 6 percent expenditure of the GDP on education has proved to be dogma persisting right from the Kothari Commission recommendations for over four decades.

-Students of various education rankings institutes go on strike, almost yearly, demanding a withdrawal of excessive fee hike.
-The tuition fees make up only about 13 percent of annual expenditure in the best high schools in the present university education.
+Students of various education rankings institutes go on strike almost yearly, demanding a withdrawal of excessive fee hikes.
+Tuition fees comprise only about 13 percent of annual expenditure in the best high schools in the present university education.
 It is now a formidable industry, and the aim is to make money.
 However intelligent they may be, poor students cannot afford to join colleges, professional institutions, or courses.
-They may join such courses by putting their families under the heavy debt of banks or financial institutions.
+They may join such practices by putting their families in heavy debt to banks or financial institutions.
 Even in the USA, tuition fees contribute to about 15 percent of higher education’s total annual expenditure.
 Nehru said: “If all is well with universities, it will be well with the nation.”
-Whereas Rabindranath Tagore once compared educated classes in India to “The second story in an old building that was added in, but unfortunately the architect forgot to build a staircase between them.”
+Rabindranath Tagore once compared educated classes in India to “The second story in an old building that was added in, but unfortunately, the architect forgot to build a staircase between them.”

-The teaching profession is devalued because the teachers can’t compete in our society thesaurus, have no muscle power, are educated, and behave differently.
-Neither do they have the guts of creamy bureaucrats nor institutional support of any kind?
+The teaching profession is devalued because the teachers can’t compete in our society’s thesaurus, have no muscle power, are educated, and behave differently.
+Neither do they have the guts of creamy bureaucrats nor institutional support.
 A teacher can entertain you with a pale smile on hearing that this is the profession of nation builders, the cream of society thesaurus, and a noble profession.
-The next moment teacher will be branded as cancers in the societal marrow, getting the salary for no work, craving for power, equality in salary, and status with the Class A government servants.
+The next moment teacher will be branded as cancers in the societal marrow, getting a salary for no work, craving for power, equality in pay, and status with the Class A government servants.
 The teacher was the consultant and conscience keeper of society thesaurus till mid-century.
 One could identify him by his tattered clothes, emaciated, pale face, soft voice, and meek behavior.
 He was the guru.
-That guru, comparatively having a better outfit now, has metamorphosed to a present teacher.
+That guru, comparatively having a better outfit now, has metamorphosed into a present teacher.

-Newspaper reports are replete with his shortcomings; his misconduct in preaching indiscipline is paid to him for no work, as he has to teach only for 181 days in a year.
-How could he dream of the parity with his bosses in the secretariat, his class dropouts in Parliament, and the government?
+Newspaper reports are replete with his shortcomings; his misconduct in preaching indiscipline is paid to him for no work, as he has to teach only for 181 days a year.
+How could he dream of parity with his bosses in the secretariat, his class dropouts in Parliament, and the government?
 To save our hard-earned “democracy,” which is being strengthened by a few hooligans, politicians, and administrators, the government has to suppress the genuine demands so that education best high school rankings does not progress to the detriment of “illiterate democrats.”
-A handful of teachers adopts unethical means to become rich just like any other segments that are designated seamsters today.
+A handful of teachers adopt unethical means to become rich, just like any other segment designated seamsters today.
 Exceptions, however, do not make the rule.

 Given the political potential of education, there have been numerous attempts to use education as a way of indoctrination.
 Sometimes it is covert.
 At other times, it is over.
 Sometimes it is subliminal; other times, it is deliberate.
 However, political forces have always used education rankings to further certain world views.
 Today, numerous educationists and political thinkers in India are afraid that a deliberate attempt to use education to support social-religious indoctrination might be the new education best high schools policy agenda.

-We have grown up with cherished memories of special teachers who made us love a subject we could actually have been frightened of and who we respected unconditionally.
-I have come across many persons whose mediocrity is reflected when they project themselves as the best.
-In contrast, the fact speaks otherwise, and those who criticize their alma mater, forgetting that they passed out from the same from which they graduated.
+Wegrewn up with cherished memories of special teachers who made us love a subject we could have been frightened of and who we respected unconditionally.
+I have encountered many people whose mediocrity is reflected when they project themselves as the best.
+In contrast, the fact speaks otherwise, and those who criticize their alma mater forget that they passed out from the same school from which they graduated.
 Education can have a great role in decreasing social disparities between groups and promoting social mobility.
 For instance, the tremendous expansion of the middle class in India can confidently be attributed to education investment, especially in higher education best high schools.